-If you’re thinking of repointing, rebuilding, remodeling or adding new – whether it be chimney, fireplace, home exterior or outdoor living spaces – call the experts at AAA Timberline to assist you with your updating or repairing your home.
+If you’re thinking of repointing, rebuilding, remodeling or adding new – whether it be chimney, fireplace, home exterior or outdoor living spaces – call the experts at AAA Timberline to assist you with updating your home or for chimney repair in Buffalo, NY.

 Chimney Damage & Leaking Chimney Repairs

-Whether your chimney, flashing or area around your chimney is leaking, or your chimney has suffered from ice damage, freeze and thaw damage, is missing mortar or is missing bricks, call the experts at AAA Timberline for prompt, professional chimney repair service and masonry work for homeowners in Buffalo and across Western New York.
+Whether your chimney, flashing or area around your chimney is leaking, or your chimney has suffered from ice damage, freeze and thaw damage, is missing mortar or is missing bricks, call the experts at AAA Timberline.
+We are the prompt, professional chimney repair service and masonry work for homeowners in Buffalo and across Western New York.

 In Buffalo, rain seems to never stop pouring and snow never seems to stop falling.
 And no matter how this moisture arrives, it accumulates on the brick ledges and top of your chimney.
 No matter what, water will find every nook and cranny it can in your poor chimney, and this harsh weather can eventually wear away at your chimney.

 The brick, block, mortar and concrete that make up your chimney deteriorate over time, allowing moisture to penetrate into the small cracks and holes in the construction.
 Once water gets into these cracks and holes, it freezes, expands and will eventually destroy the chimney.